 All local Citizens Advice have slightly different recruitment procedures.
 They will probably send you more information about the work that they do, and about volunteering opportunities specific to their local Citizens Advice.

 They may invite you for an open day or an informal chat, and you will usually be asked to fill in an application form.
 You will usually be invited to an interview.
 The interview is a two way process, and so providing that both you and the local Citizens Advice are happy that you're right for the role you want to volunteer in, you'll start volunteering shortly afterwards.
 You'll receive a full induction at the local Citizens Advice.

 All volunteers receive an induction when joining their local Citizens Advice.
-All advisers receive comprehensive free training, which is high quality and well respected.
+All advisers receive comprehensive, free, high quality training.
 This training may consist of working through study packs, either individually or as a group, face to face courses and observing advisers or other volunteers and staff in their roles.

 You'll receive support throughout your training and when you undertake your volunteer role.
 We find that most people complete the full adviser training in 6-12 months, although this will, of course, depend on how much time you are able to commit to it.
 For other roles such as assessors or information/digital assistants, there is usually shorter training available (perhaps taking 3 months) but which will involve some of the elements mentioned above.
 For other roles there may be other training offered within the local Citizens Advice.